How do short term loans affect my credit score?

 However, some actions will hurt your file more than others.
 Some can even help to boost your credit score.

-This is down to you.
-In order to build a positive credit score, you need to show evidence of paying back loans on time.
+This is up to you.
+To build a positive credit score, you need to show evidence of paying back loans on time.

-The act of applying for credit can have an adverse impact.
-That’s because any responsible lender should run a “hard” search on your credit history before offering you a loan, and it’s normal for this search to have a slight negative impact on your credit score.
+Applying for credit can have an adverse impact.
+That’s because any responsible lender should run a “hard” search on your credit history before offering you a loan.
+It’s normal for this search to have a slightly negative impact on your credit score.

-Making multiple payday loan applications in a short space of time will almost certainly have a significant negative effect on your credit score, and is a strong indicator of irresponsible borrowing or severe financial difficulties.
-That means it could seriously harm your chances of being approved for another loan in the future.
+Making multiple payday loan applications in a short time will have a significantly negative effect on your credit score.
+It’s a strong indicator of irresponsible borrowing or severe financial difficulties.
+It could seriously harm your chances of being approved for another loan in the future.

-Prospective lenders will also want to see how much debt you already have, and how much credit you have access to.
-If you currently owe money to payday lenders, this is likely to reduce the amount that a lender would be willing to offer you.
+Prospective lenders will also want to see how much debt you already have and how much credit you have access to.
+If you currently owe money to payday lenders, this likely reduces the amount that a lender would be willing to offer you.

 Missing a repayment on these loans is an even stronger indicator of irresponsible borrowing.
-It’ll be reported back to credit reference agencies and have a significant, lasting negative impact on your credit score.
+It will be reported back to credit reference agencies and have a significant, lasting negative impact on your credit score.

 Unfortunately, it is also possible that some lenders could simply be put off by seeing a payday loan in your credit history, even if it was paid back in full and without delay.
-Regular use of payday loans is more likely to be a red flag.
+Regular use of payday loans is more likely a red flag.